lanhoang82/Data-Portfolio/README.md

 ### 1. Insights from ESG Indicators - A SQL Project (Version 1)

-This SQL project aims to put in practice and demonstrate my SQL skills, through obtaining insights from ESG (Environment/Social/Governance) indicators.
+Situated in a Jupyter notebook in the SQL/ESG folder above, this SQL project aims to put in practice and demonstrate my ability to write SQL queries.
+This is done through obtaining insights from ESG (Environment/Social/Governance) indicators.
 These insights are intended to help shareholders and investors better understand how these ESG indicators evolve over time and compare companies in the same sector for benchmarking.

 The project uses a dummy data set obtained from Tableau Exchange at the following link: https://exchange.tableau.com/fr-FR/products/625.
 The SQL queries, hosted on SQLite, would help answer the following key business questions: